Mabel Maney: Past Imperfect

 But the wit of these crafted parodies belies the real story just beneath the joking banter.
 Nancy Clue, is really an incest survivor who killed her father when she’d finally had enough.
 Cherry’s father-knows-best is an angry alcoholic.
-And Cherry’s aunt, along with a convent-full of nuns, have been kidnapped by greedy, violent priests who are going to kill them to put through a real estate deal.
+And Cherry’s aunt, along with a convent full of nuns, have been kidnapped by greedy, violent priests who are going to kill them in order to pull off a real estate deal.

 “The first book we called the ‘Bad Dad’ book as a joke,” she laughs.
 “The characters are just my idea of male authority.
 They have power they don’t deserve.
 They’re corrupt and evil and absolutely not what they’re supposed to be.”

 In Mabel’s books, just beneath the surface of the nuclear family the GOP is pining for a return to, lives the very same dysfunctional family they revile.